medined/perl-5-by-example/perl_5_by_example/regular-expressions.md

       <P>The UNIX sed utility uses a <I>y</I> to indicate translations.
 To make
       learning Perl easier for sed users, y is supported as a synonym for tr.</P></TD></TR></TBODY></TABLE>

-<H3><A name="The Translation Options">The Translation Options</A></H3>The
+### The Translation Options

-translation operator has options different from the matching and substitution operators.
+The translation operator has options different from the matching and substitution operators.
 You can delete matched characters, replace repeated characters with a single character, and translate only characters that don't match the character list.
 Table 10.4 shows the translation options.